WombatIndustries/WombatIndustries.github.io/README.md

 ### Are there any other cases I can score?

-Currently 2 are planned: an Sp404Mk2, and an Ableton Move.  email me if you want to get notified if they ever get completed.
+Currently, 2 are planned: an Sp404Mk2, and an Ableton Move.

+email me if you want to get notified if they ever get completed.

 SP404Mk2 is in the works:

+The idea here, is that most of the SP404 is built like a tank, but I'm afraid the encoders jut out, unprotected.
+The "sled" straps onto the front, keeping your encoders snag free, and giving you the courage to throw this in your backpack, like a boss.

+The final version will sit flush with the face (after I figure out how to make use of the faceplate vector file from Roland), and will be much slimmer.
+It will also capture the elastic strap.

 ![sp404mk2](images/Sp404mk2_WIP.jpg "Sp404WIP")